 When sharing the gospel, I have often been asked the following question, “If God forgives all our sin, then doesn’t that mean a person can keep sinning again and again and God will forgive Him?”
 Such kind of thinking is called licentiousness or “license to sin.”
 God does forgive, but He also expects us to be genuinely repentant.

 These false teachers also claim license to sin.
-They are proud of the so called “freedom” they have found.
+They are proud of the so-called “freedom” they have found.
 Later we will see in verse 19 that they proudly offer this same freedom to sin to others.
-It is pride to think one can keep sinning and without any consequences.
+It is pride to think one can keep sinning without any consequences.

 3. The false teacher is lustful –

 Verse 14 says “They have eyes full of adultery.”

 Verse 18 says they entice “others by sinful passions of the flesh.”

 Unfortunately, the scandals involving these types of false teachers are many.